Aidbox is a backend development platform for modern healthcare applications on FHIR.

-Aidbox is a metadata driven platform.
-It means that almost everything is represented as data (resources).
-For example in Aidbox, REST endpoints (Operations), Resources Definitions, Profiles, Access Policies, etc are represented as Resources - we call it Meta-Resources.
-Meta-Resources play by same rules as other resources - you can request and manipulate Meta-Resources through unified REST API.
+Aidbox is a metadata-driven platform.
+It means that almost everything in Aidbox is represented as data (resources).
+For example, REST endpoints (operations), resource definitions, profiles, and access policies are resources in Aidbox.
+We call them meta-resources.
+Meta-resources play by the same rules as other resources - you can request and manipulate meta-resources with the use of the unified REST API.

-Aidbox implements most of FHIR specification and supports all official versions of this standard.
-In addition Aidbox has a lot of useful in "real-life" extensions.
-Aidbox is designed to be FHIR compatible, but uses its own framework.
+Aidbox implements most of the FHIR specification and supports all official versions of the standard.
+We designed Aidbox to be FHIR-compatible, but it uses its own framework.
+Besides FHIR, Aidbox offers many useful additions.
 The key differences are listed below:

-/fhir - FHIR API.
-Aidbox API work with Aidbox Format and FHIR work with FHIR format.
-When you interact with FHIR endpoints Aidbox does on-fly conversion between this two formats.
+- Aidbox serves two sets of API: Aidbox API from "/" and FHIR API from "/fhir".
+Aidbox API works with Aidbox format, and FHIR API works with FHIR format.
+When you interact with FHIR endpoints, Aidbox does on-the-fly conversion between these two formats.

-Aidbox supports First-Class Extensions and Custom Resources, which are prohibited in FHIR, but very handy in "real" systems.
+- Aidbox offers First-Class Extensions and Custom Resources, which FHIR doesn't support, but these additions are very handy for designing real-world systems.

-Aidbox use its own Entity/Attribute, SearchParameter and AidboxProfile framework instead of FHIR Structure Definitions.
-FHIR Profiles should be converted into Aidbox meta-resources.
+- Aidbox uses its own Entity/Attribute, SearchParameter and AidboxProfile framework instead of FHIR Structure Definitions.
+FHIR Profiles should be converted to Aidbox meta-resources.

-In Aidbox everything is a Resource!
+In Aidbox, everything is a Resource.
 Each resource type is described with special Entity and Attribute meta-resources.
-Entity describes resources and types.
-Attributes describe structure of resources and complex types.
-For each Entity Aidbox generates database schema in PostgreSQL, REST endpoints for CRUD, History, Search and other operations and JSON-schema for validation.
+Entities describe resources and types.
+Attributes describe the structure of resources and complex types.
+For each Entity, Aidbox generates database schema in PostgreSQL, REST endpoints for CRUD, history, search and other operations, and JSON-schema for validation.